Benilde/esaude-contrib-idart/README.md

 * to facilitate dispensing in remote public health clinics
 * to support the so-called "down - referral process"
 * to support clinic information management by providing information on the status quo of patients.

+Interoperability with OpenMRS
+--
+In this version of Idart FGH has developed it's interoperability with OpenMRS.
+All dispenses of ARV drugs made through iDART will be reflected in OpenMRS with the creation of the FILA form.

+FGH has used REST Web Service module to develop iDART - OpenMRS interoperability.

+Prerequisites to run iDART - OpenMRS interoperability --
+1. OpenMRS instance running
+2. Load [Rest Web Services](https://modules.openmrs.org/#/show/153/webservices-rest) into OpenMRS instance.
+For this scenario version 2.9.39bd19 was used.
+3. Run this script against iDART database: ALTER TABLE regimeterapeutico ADD COLUMN regimenomeespecificado character varying(60);